 There are also high-interest savings accounts with interest rates of up to 3%.

 Now, most younger investors should able to ride out the stormy stock market due to their long-term investment horizons—they won’t be tapping into their RRSPs for a while.
 But Canadians who have retirement in their sights, or those already in their golden years who need income during retirement, might want to stay away from market volatility altogether.

-Over the longer term, some financial institutions are offering 2.5% returns on five-year GICs, though you would need to open an account with Oaken Financial or Canadian Direct Financial to take advantage of those rates.
+Over the longer term, some financial institutions are offering 2.5% returns on five-year GICs, though you would need to open an account with a provider like Oaken Financial to take advantage of those rates.
 But right now, providers such as Manulife are offering rates north of 2% on a five-year GIC that you can purchase through some discount brokerages and investment advisors.